rthombs/xtdfet/README.md

 # 5.4.
 Testing Whether Effects Change Over Time

-In addition to determining whether the effects are statistically different than zero, users are often interested whether each period's effect is statistically different from the first period effect.
+In addition to determining whether the effects are statistically different than zero, users are often interested in whether each period's effect is statistically different from the first period effect.
 Users can determine this by specifying the `timetest` option:

      xtdfet lnffpc lny, lags(1 0) int(lnrenper) intlags(0) timetest